 The Coombsville Cuvée blends 65% Cabernet Sauvignon with 35% Syrah.
 The Syrah adds a savory, spiced dimension that Cabernet alone can't provide.

-Nello — four barrels only, named for Ron Sr.'s father — is the wine the family makes for itself first and the public second.
-Named for the man who taught the family what it means to be a good steward of the land.
+Nello — four barrels only, named for the man who taught the family what it means to be a good steward of the land — is the wine the family makes for itself first and the public second.

 When the 2017 fires swept through Napa and destroyed the Cabernet harvest, Sciandri didn't stop.
-They turned a crisis into an opportunity, creating a new blend called "E Li" — blending finished wines from different varieties and vintages, using their artistry to achieve a perfect balance.
+They turned a crisis into an opportunity, creating a new blend called "E.I." — blending finished wines from different varieties and vintages, using their artistry to achieve a perfect balance.